Keke Rosberg: After Formula One

 In 1989 Rosberg made his comeback in the Spa 24 Hours in a Ferrari Mondial run by Moneytron (cf. Jean-Pierre Van Rossem and Onyx), the same team that gave Rosberg's protégé JJ Lehto his debut in Formula One.
 Rosberg was a key element of Peugeot's extremely competitive sportscar squad in the early 1990s.
 But after two years with the marque and varied successes (two victories and a failed attempt at the 24 Hours of Le Mans), he moved on to the German Touring Car Championship, the DTM, driving for Mercedes-Benz and Opel.
 Here he set up his own team, Team Rosberg, in 1995 and at the end of that year withdrew from driving to concentrate on running it.

 Team Rosberg ran for another year in the DTM, until the series collapsed, and has been present in Formula BMW, German Formula Three, the Formula Three Euroseries and A1 GP since.
 Team Rosberg returned to the revived DTM in 2000, entering two Mercedes.
 Success, or even just scoring points, became harder with each passing season and Team Rosberg quit the series after their 2004 campaign, only to return in 2006, this time with Audi.

 Manager of new talent

 Rosberg later spent a long time managing his countrymen JJ Lehto and future world champion Mika Häkkinen.
 Until 2008, he also managed his son Nico who entered Formula One in 2006 driving for Williams F1.
 In 2013 he and Nico became the first father and son to both win at Monaco, 30 years apart from each other.
-In 2016, he and Nico became the second father son duo to both win Formula One World Championships, after Graham Hill and Damon Hill had won the Championships of 1962 & 1968 and 1996 respectively.
+In 2016, he and Nico became the second father son duo to both win Formula One World Championships, after Graham Hill and Damon Hill had won the Championships of 1962 and 1968, and 1996 respectively.